 You can make the use of above snippets to achieve complex programming tasks like image manipulation, canvas crafting, plugin creation etc.

-So go on and play with this.
-And share your views about your experiences and experiments with this data accessing method of jQuery and this tutorial.
+Please share your views about your experiences and experiments with this data accessing method of jQuery and this tutorial.

 Subscribe to Time to Hack